namitdeb739/tp/docs/UserGuide.md

 Details:

-* Searches the tenant with the specified phone number.
+* Searches the tenant with the specified phone number in the active tenant list.
 * The phone number should be exactly 8 digits long.
 * If the phone number does not belong to any tenant, an error message is returned.